Weeshlow/tetanus/README.md

 ## Usage

-1. run the tetanus binary on the c2 host with the `lockjaw` argument
+1. run the tetanus binary on the c2 host with the `--nail` argument
-2. run the tetanus binary on the victim host with the `nail=<c2 ip address>` argument
+2. run the tetanus binary on the victim host passing the ip address of the c2 host as an argument